 Anyone who is estrogen dominant should be cautious.
 People with Candida are often estrogen dominant, so they should be aware as well.

-People with Candida or other microbial overgrowth should be aware of this potential issue.
+People with Candida or some other type of microbial overgrowth should be aware of this potential issue.

 All species of Candida need biotin for survival.
 Therefore, supplementation can cause proliferation in overgrowth.